I don’t know anything about electronics or programming. How can I use this to learn myself or teach my teen?

 Are the kit and curriculum reusable ?

 Yes!
-The contents of the kit and the curriculum are fully reusable for multiple children in the same household and with proper care the parts can be used on many projects in the future.
+The contents of the kit and the curriculum are fully reusable for multiple members of the same household and with proper care the parts can be used on many projects in the future.
 The curriculum may not be resold or given away to another family.